Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 What are opioids?

-The term “opioid” refers to an entire class of drug that originally derived from poppy plants.
+The term “opioid” refers to an entire class of drugs that originally derived from poppy plants.

 “Opioids” include:

-• prescription medications that can be legally prescribed but also have potential for abuse; and
+• prescription medications that can be legally prescribed but have potential for abuse; and

 • illegally produced substances that have no accepted medical use.